Captiosus510/shablam/README.md

 ```

 Upload the movie scene to the drop box and press submit.
 It will take a few moments to generate an answer or tell you there's no match in the database (which for this project is quite small).

+This project was created by Mahd, Prem, Aditya, Dinara, and Fogil.